But make the gift of empire without end."note

-- Memoirs of Hadrian by Marguerite Yourcenar is a fictitious exploration of the Emperor Hadrian, dealing with his fascination for all things Greek, his homosexuality, his crushing of the Bar Kochba revolt and exile of the Jews.
-Most of the novel is about how the Empire was stagnating, not building on the works of past, and more or less living decadently contemplating works and ideas that were already classical to Hadrian.
+- Memoirs of Hadrian by Marguerite Yourcenar is a fictitious exploration of Emperor Hadrian, dealing with his fascination for all things Greek, his homosexuality, his crushing of the Bar Kochba revolt, and his exile of the Jews.
+Most of the novel is about how the Empire was stagnating, not building on the works of the past, and more or less living decadently contemplating works and ideas that were already classical to Hadrian.

 - The Kingdom and the Crown